Aspidosperma myristicifolium

-Aspidosperma myristicifolium is a species of plant in the family Apocynacaeae.
+Aspidosperma myristicifolium is a species of flowering plant in the family Apocynacaeae.
 It is known as the care tigre, cara de tigre, costilla danto, or cruácrie.

 The tree has a distinctly channelled trunk and is known to grow 50 m high.

 Distribution

-Aspidosperma myristicifolium grows in Costa Rica, Columbia, Peru, and Western Brazil.
+Aspidosperma myristicifolium grows in Northern Brazil, Colombia, Costa Rica, Ecuador, and Peru.

 Seeds

 Delicate seeds of thin disc embedded in larger tissue like pod of approximately 5 cm across having appearance of a fried egg.
 Delicate tissue aids wind dispersal.